choppen5/client-acd/README.md

 ### Twilio Config
 - Create a Twilio Appid
   - you will need this for subseqent steps to set the twilio_app_id.
-- Dreate a Twilio App in Devtool -> TwimlApps -> Create App (note the app id created)
+- Create a Twilio App in Devtool -> TwimlApps -> Create App (note the app id created)
-  - set name for example "Client-acd".
+  - Set name - for example-  "Client-acd".
   - Note the app id created here.
 You will need it for later.
     - After you create a Heroku app below, you will need to come back to this Twilio Application, and set the Voice URL to point to your newely created Heroku URL + /dial.
-  - IE, http://myapp.herokuapp.com/dial will be the URL for this App
+      - For example, http://myapp.herokuapp.com/dial will be the URL for this App

 - Buy a Twilio phone number - you will need this for subseqent steps.
   - Note the Phone number created here.
 You will need it for later for the twilio_caller_id parameter.

-- Set the Voice URL for your app: For the app you created for twilio_app_id, now set the Heroku URL, to the /dial path.
-For example, if you created a Heroku app called  "http://myapp.herokuapp.com" you would set the Voice URL of your app to  http://myapp.herokuapp.com/dial.